-The Poppy Project blooming in April 2013, with over 2,000 blooms
+The Poppy Project at Arastradero blooming in spring with over 2,000 blooms

 Thanks to the LOCAL BUSINESS sponsors of the Poppy Project

 --San Mateo County Credit Union, Palo Alto downtown branch.